jina-ai/executors/jinahub/encoders/text/CLIPTextEncoder/README.md

 - Input shape: `BatchSize `

 - Output shape: `BatchSize x EmbeddingDimension`

+The following parameters can be passed on initialization:
+- `pretrained_model_name_or_path`: Can be either:
+	- A string, the model id of a pretrained CLIP model hosted inside a model repo on huggingface.co, e.g., 'openai/clip-vit-base-patch32'
+	- A path to a directory containing model weights, saved using the transformers model's `save_pretrained()` method
+- `base_tokenizer_model`: Base tokenizer model.
+        Defaults to ``pretrained_model_name_or_path`` if None
+- `max_length`: Max length argument for the tokenizer.
+        All CLIP models use 77 as the max length
+- `device`: Device to be used.
+Use 'cuda' for GPU.
+- `default_traversal_paths`: Default traversal paths for encoding, used if the traversal path is not passed as a parameter with the request.
+- `default_batch_size`: Default batch size for encoding, used if the batch size is not passed as a parameter with the request.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->